Sleep Problems Caused By Cerebral Palsy

 Common medications include:

-- Baclofen: Baclofen is a medication which treats muscle spasticity.
+- Baclofen: Baclofen is a medication that treats muscle spasticity.
 If your child’s sleep problems are caused by muscle tension, baclofen may help.
-Baclofen side effects include headaches, dizziness, drowsiness and nausea.
+Baclofen side effects include headaches, dizziness, drowsiness, and nausea.

-- Lubiprostone: Lubiprostone is a medication which treats constipation.
+- Lubiprostone: Lubiprostone is a medication that treats constipation.
 This can help ease the stomach pains that wake a child at night.
-Side effects of Lubiprostone include nausea, diarrhea and headaches.
+Side effects of Lubiprostone include nausea, diarrhea, and headaches.

 Adjustable Beds for Children with Cerebral Palsy

-Adjustable beds can have their bed frames adjusted via remote control.
-This allows children with cerebral palsy to move their bed into more comfortable positions
+These beds can have their bed frames adjusted via remote control.
+This allows a child with cerebral palsy to move their bed into more comfortable positions.

 Adjustable beds promote independent movement and help with pain from muscle stiffness and GERD.
 Parents interested in purchasing an adjustable bed for their child should talk to their medical provider or a cerebral palsy organization such as United Cerebral Palsy.